 Jack Daniels takes a storytelling approach to social media instead of a selling approach.
-The whisky brand often shares powerful imagery and content that have a nostalgic feel, providing fans with a snapshot into the whisky distillery’s rich history and values.
-One of their campaigns “The Independence Project” asked fans to submit videos describing their own independent start up or project – focusing on the theme of independence and the freedom Americans have to turn their dreams into reality – reminiscent of when Jack Daniels created his whiskey back in 1866.
+The whiskey brand often shares powerful imagery and content that have a nostalgic feel, providing fans with a snapshot into the whiskey distillery’s rich history and values.
+One of their campaigns “The Independence Project” asked fans to submit videos describing their own independent startup or project – focusing on the theme of independence and the freedom Americans have to turn their dreams into reality – reminiscent of when Jack Daniels created his whiskey back in 1866.

 Visiting a vineyard, brewery or distillery generates an exciting and memorable experience.
 Create that experience in your social media channels – where the experience is also your brand’s message.
 Social media gives marketers the tools to help consumers create or revisit that experience, through engaging Facebook and Twitter posts, or beautiful and interesting videos and photographs – and keeps the conversation and the experience going, as well as keeping your brand front of mind.